International Whistlers Convention: International Whistlers Convention

 In 1997, the National Grand Champion award was changed to the International Grand Champion, changing the event to the International Whistlers Convention (IWC).
 Its first grand champion was Desgagne.
 Changes in 1998 included expanded to two days and an evening of competition, requiring the competitors to prepare as many as eight songs instead of the usual two songs.

 In 2000, more of the competitors were professional whistlers.
 The main competition divisions were adult, teen, child, and allied arts.
 Allied arts included people who whistled with their fingers or through ventriloquism.
 One reporter described the IWC: "The sounds that pour forth from the whistlers are astonishing; cascading warbles, bell tones, tremolos and trills, syncopated crescendos, octaves of excitement."

 During the 2001 convention, David Heilbroner and Katie Davis filmed the documentary Pucker Up: The Fine Art of Whistling.
 By 2003, a newspaper reporter noted, "Louisburg has pulled off a neat trick of civic identity.
 It has created an annual event that is odd enough to attract wide attention, yet serious enough to be treated respectfully."

 After the 2005 IWC, Franklin County Arts Council realized that it needed to plan for the increasing number of contestants and crowds, including expanded spaces and additional funding for the IWC.
 As a result, there was not an IWC in 2006.

 When the IWC returned in 2007, it had record numbers of competitors and audience members.
 In 2008, the 35th IWC was held in Japan.
 The Japan Whistlers' Federation hosted the event with the assistance of the Franklin County Arts Council.
 The IWC returned to Louisburg in 2009, where it set a record for the number of participants and drew participants from Europe, Asia, Africa, Australia, North America, and South America.
 The 37th IWC was held in China in 2010 and was sponsored by the Qingdao Whistling Institute of China, against setting records for the number of participants and audience.

 The Franklin County Arts Council board of directors voted to discontinue its sponsorship of the IWC in the spring of 2010.
 Louisburg was declared the permanent home of the IWC in 2012.
 That year, the IWC was sponsored by the Franklin County Historical Society.
 The society formed the Franklin County IWC (FCIWC), a special committee that was supposed to transition into an independent organization responsible for the IWC.
 Patricia Howell replaced de Hart as the director of the IWC.
 However, the FCIWC went defunct on July 24, 2012.
 The historical society again sponsored the IWC for 2013, the 40th anniversary of the whistling contest.
 This was the last IWC hosted in Louisburg.
-A 41st IWC was held on April 6, 2014, after which the historical society ceased to be the sponsor of the event.
+A 41st IWC was held on April 6, 2014 in Tokoyo, Japan, after which the historical society ceased to be the sponsor of the event.